angr/angr-doc/docs/states.md

 - If you'd like to have `argc` be symbolic, you can pass a symbolic bitvector as `argc` to the `entry_state` and `full_init_state` constructors.
   Be careful, though: if you do this, you should also add a constraint to the resulting state that your value for argc cannot be larger than the number of args you passed into `args`.

-- To use the call state, you should call it with `.call_state(addr, arg1, arg2, ...)`, where `addr` is the address of the function you want to call and `argN` is the Nth argument to that function, either as a python integer, string, or array, or a bitvector.
+- To use the call state, you should call it with `.call_state(addr, arg1, arg2, ...)`, where `addr` is the address of the function you want to call and `argN` is the Nth argument to that function, either as a Python integer, string, or array, or a bitvector.
   If you want to have memory allocated and actually pass in a pointer to an object, you should wrap it in an PointerWrapper, i.e. `angr.PointerWrapper("point to me!")`.
   The results of this API can be a little unpredictable, but we're working on it.